 Helping You Navigate Your Child Custody Case

 Whether your custody case is handled by a judge or settled out of court, litigation or mediation, it is important that you consult a legal advocate to help you draft an agreement with your child's best interests in mind.

 Mandas Law has over 15 years of experience with child custody cases.
 We understand the real-life impact of child custody situations, which is why we are committed to working with each client to evaluate the details of each case, building a sound legal strategy, and facilitating a parenting plan based on each child's best interest.

-Choose a Barrington child custody lawyer that will advocate for you.
-Contact Mandas Law today.
+Our Barrington child custody lawyer will advocate for you!
+Contact Mandas Law about your case today.

 Representing Clients for over 15 Years